jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 ## Visualization
 The Tableau dashboard illustrates decade-long trends in chronic conditions across the five most populous U.S. states.
 Each condition is displayed in a side-by-side line chart, with a unified dropdown filter that updates all charts simultaneously.
 A dashed reference line shows the five-state average as a benchmark.

+The bar chart displays absolute value difference between 2022 and 2012 made in Google Sheets.
+The bars show absolute change in percentage points from 2012 to 2022.
+Percentage points are a direct difference between two percentages.
+For example 18 percent to 15 percent is a change of 3 percentage points.

 **Interactive Dashboard**
 Explore trends by selecting a state using the filter at the top of the dashboard.
 Each line chart updates to reflect that state's trajectory over time.